Don't Waste Your First Impression

 While you’re still trying to understand the room, the room is already forming an opinion of you.

+Your manager is watching how you think.
+Your peers are watching whether you need hand-holding.
+Your stakeholders are watching whether you understand what matters.
 The people with real influence are deciding whether you’re someone they can trust.

 That is the Quiet Judgment Window.